ryor/ryor/README.md

 <br />

-A runnable function or async function can return other runnable definitions:
+A run function can return strings, arrays or functions to run:

 _tasks/build.js_